-Except for BPI Capital, none of the Joint Lead Underwriters and Bookrunners, [the Co-Lead Underwriter or the Selling Agent] have any direct relations with Ayala Land in terms of material ownership by either of their respective major stockholder/s.
-BPI Capital is a wholly-owned subsidiary of the Bank of the Philippine Islands ("BPI").
-Ayala Land and BPI are affiliated companies, each with Ayala Corporation as a major shareholder.
+Except for BPI Capital, none of the Underwriters have any direct relations with Ayala Land in terms of material ownership by either of their respective major stockholder/s.
+Ayala Land and BPI, the major shareholder of BPI Capital, are affiliated companies, each with Ayala Corporation as a major shareholder.